mkingsnorth/starship_generator_docs/docs/index.rst

 * Use the built in dispacement material instead of 3D panels (See this video).
 * Export the model into other 3D applications such as Unreal Engine.
 See this video.
 * Use Blender's Remesh modifier to create a watertight model for 3D printing or sculpting.
 See this video.
-* Included in Downloads: Learn how the Generator Model was made using Blender.

 ---------------------------------
 Caveats